-- If you lose your debit/ID card, tell a secretary in the school office immediately.
-To stop use of the card, the food service department can deactivate the lost card.
-A new debit/ID card can be purchased for \$5 in the Guidance Office. - Replacement cards that are ordered first thing in the morning are usually ready for students to pick up before lunch the following day.
+If you lose your debit/ID card, tell a secretary in the school office immediately.
+To stop use of the card, the food service department can deactivate lost card.
+A new debit/ID card can be purchased for \$5 in the main office.
+Replacement cards that are ordered first thing in the morning are usually ready for students to pickup before lunch the following day.